arturopuente/excelizer/README.md

     raw_data = UserDownloader.new.build_xls

+Also, you can pass a collection as a parameter for scoped results:

+    raw_data = UserDownloader.new.build_xls(User.where(name: 'James'))

 ## ActiveAdmin

 You need two things, an action item and a collection_action.
 Future releases won't need this ;)